Montessori School of Calgary

 Danielle Bechard

-Danielle graduated with a Bachelor of Education from the University of Windsor in 2012.
+Danielle graduated with a Bachelor of Education in 2012.
 Originally from Vancouver Island, she has lived all over Canada, but has made Calgary her home since 2013.
-She has worked in a variety of educational settings, including an early intervention program, elementary classrooms, and home-based programming for children with special needs.
-Most recently, she took great pride in lead teaching at a parent co-operative preschool, where she was actively involved in coordinating school operations alongside parent volunteers.
-This experience led her to join the administrative team at MSofC.
-While new to Montessori, Danielle is eager to become fully immersed in the approach and to observe the classrooms at MSofC in action.
+She has worked in diverse educational settings including an early intervention program, elementary classrooms, university program and home-based programming for children with special needs.
+Her experience at a parent co-operative preschool, where she was actively involved in coordinating school operations alongside parent volunteers, led her to join the administrative team at MSofC in 2020.
+Danielle completed the AMI Montessori Orientation course in 2021 and enjoys opportunities to spend time in the classrooms at MSofC.
+She completed school leadership qualification coursework in 2025.

 Elementary Teacher